Course selection advice for first year students still deciding a major

 Your Major — (This will be the challenge if you are still deciding—but read on, we have advice.)

-The Core — Gordon’s Common Core and Thematic Core course options are required of all students.
-The Core (56 credits) is not intended to be taken all at once, or to be “gotten out of the way.”
-Our Core is progressive: Common Core courses lay foundations for other courses, and Thematic Core courses may introduce you to a variety of areas of study and ways of thinking.
+The Core — Gordon’s core course options are required of all students.
+The core curriculum is not intended to be taken all at once, or to be “gotten out of the way.”
+Our core is progressive: Common Core courses lay foundations for other courses, and General Core courses may introduce you to a variety of areas of study and ways of thinking.
 We think these courses will complement, enhance and even challenge your learning within a specific major.
 Once you decide on your area of academic focus, you may find it enhances your understanding of the Core's role in your liberal arts learning.
 It paints the landscape in which your chosen area(s) of study finds deeper meaning.

 Electives — Courses of your choice, based on interest or curiosity.
 Some electives may help you discover new areas of learning, or extend an area of study.
 Some electives can be courses within a major, compose a minor, or simply be assembled from a variety of academic departments based on your own goals for learning or practice.